tooploox/oya/README.md

 Pack is an installable Oya project containing reusable tasks you can easily use in other projects.

-Oya installs pack in your home `~/.oya` directory.
+> Oya installs pack in your home `~/.oya` directory by default but you can
+> change the location by setting the `OYA_HOME` environment variable.

 In this tutorial, let's use the `docker` pack to generate a Dockerfile for the
 application:

     $ oya import github.com/tooploox/oya-packs/docker

-Import will automatically resolve dependencies with newest versions and add them to the `Require:` directive.
-It will make the pack's tasks available under the `docker` alias by default.
-You can change the alias to something more suitable by editing the Oyafile:
+Import automatically resolves dependencies using the newest available version of the pack, pinning it in the `Require:` section:

     $ cat Oyafile
     Project: OyaExample
     Require:
       github.com/tooploox/oya-packs/docker: v0.0.6
-    Import:
-      docker: github.com/tooploox/oya-packs/docker
     [...]

-Imported pack added bunch of new commands into our project:
+It makes the pack's tasks available under an alias.
+In case of this pack, it's `docker`:

     $ oya tasks
     # in ./Oyafile